 The purpose of the grants is to help keep Girlguiding units open.
-The £250 can be spent on:
+You can spend the £250 on:

-- Equipment/materials to support face-to-face guiding (indoor or outdoor) such as Covid safety materials such as sanitiser and masks
+- Equipment or materials to support face-to-face guiding (indoor or outdoor), such as Covid safety materials including sanitiser and masks.

 How will the grant be paid?